sajinmp/sajinmp.github.io/_posts/2022-12-11-bash-script-for-ec2-code-release-and-autoscaling-ami-updates.md

 > The script contains a bit of code to identify an older ami-image and removing it.
 I only keep 2 ami-images, so it suits my purpose.

-Let me know if any improvements can be made.
+Let me know if there are any corrections to be made.